MushfiqHumayoon/UAEDay/README.md

 ## Features
 - **Fireworks using Core Animation**: Experience a visually stunning fireworks display that lights up the screen in celebration.
 - **Waving Flag Animation with Metal**: Enjoy an animated flag waving proudly in the wind.
+- **Background Music**: Immerse yourself in the celebration with background music that adds to the festive mood.

 ## Screenshots
 <p align="center">